mrhubbs/mrhubbs/README.md

 > A little thought goes a long way.
 A lot of thought goes a lot further.

+I learned this the hard way early in my career.
+I believe that thinking combined with being adaptable, iterating under uncertainties, learning humbly and leveraging everyone's strengths is a sure-fire recipe for success.

+I like meta thinking.
+This includes thinking about how we work (processes & methods) and creating software that is flexible, configurable, reusable and content-centric.

 # Projects not Open-Sourced on GitHub

 ## [Pilgrim Priest](https://pilgrimpriest-us-git-dev.desertlilydesign-co.vercel.app) (pre-launch preview)